 General

-The seventh Positivity conference will be held from July 22-26, 2013, at the science campus of Leiden University, The Netherlands, jointly organized by Leiden University and Delft University of Technology.
-It is the Zaanen Centennial Conference, on the occasion of the 100th birth year of Adriaan Cornelis Zaanen, who held the chair of functional analysis in Leiden for more than 25 years, and played a prominent role in Positivity during that period.
+The seventh Positivity conference was held from July 22-26, 2013, at the science campus of Leiden University, The Netherlands, jointly organized by Leiden University and Delft University of Technology.
+It was the Zaanen Centennial Conference, on the occasion of the 100th birth year of Adriaan Cornelis Zaanen, who held the chair of functional analysis in Leiden for more than 25 years, and played a prominent role in Positivity during that period.

-The organizing committee consists of Marcel de Jeu (Leiden, chair), Ben de Pagter (Delft), Miek Messerschmidt (Leiden), Jan Rozendaal (Delft), Onno van Gaans (Leiden), and Mark Veraar (Delft).
+The organizing committee consisted of Marcel de Jeu (Leiden, chair), Ben de Pagter (Delft), Miek Messerschmidt (Leiden), Jan Rozendaal (Delft), Onno van Gaans (Leiden), and Mark Veraar (Delft).

 - Francesco Altomare (Bari, Italy)